microsoft/BotFramework-Composer/docs/howto-sending-messages.md

 | LG composition    | An LG template composed with other pre-defined templates to generate a text response. |

 ## Define different text messages
-To send a message, you need to specify **Send a response** action and then in the the language generation editor you can author your response message in [.lg format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md).
+To send a message, you need to specify **Send a response** action and then in the the Language Generation editor you can author your response message in [.lg format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md).

 ### Simple text
 To define a simple text message, use a "-" before the text that your want your bot to respond to users.